NORi: An ML-Augmented Ocean Boundary Layer Parameterization: High-resolution dataset for boundary layer turbulence

-To model a realistic ocean, we use the TEOS-10 equation of state \cite{roquet_accurate_2015}, which takes into account the nonlinear dependence of buoyancy on temperature and salinity.
-This nonlinear dependence can lead to effects such as cabbeling, requiring that temperature and salinity be modeled separately.
-The 9th order weighted essentially non-oscillatory scheme~\cite<WENO,>{balsara_monotonicity_2000} is used as the advection scheme, as it reduces numerical oscillations and is gradient-preserving.
-At the same time, the dissipative numerics of the WENO scheme also act as an implicit viscous closure while providing a high effective resolution due to its gradient-preserving properties~\cite{silvestri_new_2023}.
-We do not provide any additional explicit LES closure as this technique has been shown to be desirable when modeling sharp transitions at the thermocline with little sacrifice to numerical accuracy \cite{pressel_numerics_2017}.
-The prognostic variables in \eqref{equation LES u}-\eqref{equation LES incompressibility} are evolved using a third-order Runge-Kutta scheme with a pressure projection (or predictor-corrector) method that involves the solution of a three-dimensional Poisson equation for pressure \cite{schumann_fast_1988}.
+To model a realistic ocean, we use the TEOS-10 equation of state~\cite{roquet_accurate_2015}, which takes into account the nonlinear dependence of buoyancy on temperature and salinity.
+This nonlinear dependence can lead to effects such as cabbeling, which requires that temperature and salinity be modeled separately.
+The prognostic variables in \eqref{equation LES u}-\eqref{equation LES incompressibility} are evolved using a third-order Runge--Kutta scheme with a pressure projection (or predictor-corrector) method that involves the solution of a three-dimensional Poisson equation for pressure~\cite{schumann_fast_1988}.

+The simulations do not use an explicit LES closure; instead, they employ a 9th-order weighted essentially non-oscillatory (WENO, \shortciteNP{balsara_monotonicity_2000}) advection scheme.
+This dissipative scheme acts as an implicit viscous closure, capturing kinetic energy dissipation while maintaining high resolution through gradient-preserving properties~\cite{silvestri_new_2024}.
+The implicit LES (ILES) formulation~\cite{grinstein_implicit_2007} has been shown to outperform explicit closures in ocean and atmospheric simulations where turbulence coexists with internal waves~\cite{chen_evaluating_2025, pressel_numerics_2017, silvestri_new_2024, smolarkiewicz_implicit_2007, wagner_formulation_2025}.
+The ILES prevents oscillatory errors that lead to spuriously large diffusivities in explicit closures at sharp density interfaces, such as BL bases, where internal wave shears can be large without generating significant mixing.
+In particular, ILES with prescribed surface fluxes used in the Coastal and Regional Ocean COmmunity model (CROCO) has been shown to give results comparable to the NCAR-LES~\cite{fan_comparison_2024} and the commonly used explicit Smagorinsky closure to simulate BL turbulence in convective and shear turbulent regimes with vertical resolutions below a few meters~\cite{chen_evaluating_2025}.